timoxley/enode/README.md

 eNode is a simple wrapper around [DNode](https://github.com/substack/dnode) and [upnode](https://github.com/substack/upnode) functionality, simplifying creation and operation of DNode Servers and Clients.

+### Why
 I found that DNode used some confusing patterns and made certain operations complicated, so I wrapped them up in an 'easier' interface.

 ### Features and Differences from DNode

 * eNode makes a sharp distinction between Clients and Servers
-* Automatic buffering of requests and reconnections on lost servers as provided by upnode is configured by default between Servers and Clients
+* **Automatic buffering of requests and reconnections** on lost servers as provided by upnode is configured by default between Servers and Clients
 * All 'connection' handling code is done in the 'connect' event, and unlike Dnode, the Servers/Clients don't return fire any callbacks/events until they have recieved the remote's API
-* Remote API calls get passed remote API & connection properties in a `meta` property as the last argument passed to every API call.
-This means you don't necessarily need to define your API inside the scope of connection handler to get access to connection/remote objects.
+* **Each API call gets passed remote API & connection properties** in a `meta` property (as the last argument).
+This means you don't necessarily need to define your API inside the scope of connection handlers to get access to connection/remote objects.
-* eNode servers automatically keep track of connections and disconnections, accessible via the server's `connections` Array.
+* **Servers automatically keep a list of connected Clients.**.
+  This is accessible via the server's `connections` Array.
-* The `shutdown` function will shut down both Servers and Clients, in DNode this was a multistep process which fired multiple events. eNode will fire 'shutdown'/return callback from `shutdown` when the connection is properly shut down.
-* All operations take a callback which fires when ready, but also emits corresponding events. e.g. `shutdown()` will emit the 'shutdown' event, but can also take a callback.
+* **The `shutdown` function on both Servers and Clients simplifies closing down a connection**.
+  Using DNode this was a multistep, strange danceto know when a connection was actually closed.
-* Using straight DNode on Node 0.6.x, if any of your remote calls callback with an `Error` the error arrive at the Client as an empty object. eNode finds `Error` objects in the data you're returning in your remote callback, and uses `err.toString()` to convert the Error into a String format like: 'Error: Some error occurred'.
+* To get around a 'bug' in DNode on 0.6.x, eNode finds `Error` objects in the data you're returning in your remote callback, and uses  `err.toString()` to convert the Error into a String format like: 'Error: Some error occurred'.
   If you want to transmit more information about Errors, you can provide a different serialisation method by simply overriding `serializeError` on eNode Clients & Servers.